This 2005 SpeedMaster is, once again, a comissioned bike that step by step has become a more personal project.

 One of our claims is to help others get the bike of their dreams.
 In the case of this SpeedMaster 900, the bike came in very bad condition because of a crash.
-Both the front end and the wheels, the rear swingarm, the anchors, exhaust and tank were badly damaged to recover them.
-So except the rims, which were rectified, the rest was replaced by original parts that the customer himself contributed.
+Both the front end and the wheels, the rear swingarm, the brackets, exhaust and fuel tank were badly damaged to recover them.
+So except the wheels, which were rectified, everything was replaced by original parts and some that the customer himself contributed.

-The tank comes from a Harley Davidson Sportster Custom and the tunnel fits perfectly with the square section chassis of the SpeedMaster.
+The tank comes from a Harley Davidson Sportster Custom and the tunnel fits perfectly with the square section frame of the SpeedMaster.

-From the moment we started to put all the pieces together it was necessary to adjust certain details to give fluidity to the whole set: we lowered the front suspension 8 cm and lifted the rear part of the tank another 2cm so that the line of the motorcycle was as horizontal possible, which can be seen in the mufflers that run parallel to the ground.
+From the beguinning it was necessary to adjust certain details to give flow to the whole set: we lowered the front suspension 8 cm and lifted the rear part of the tank another 2cm so that the side line of the motorcycle was as much horizontal possible, which can be seen in the mufflers that run parallel to the ground.
 In addition, the new Burly shock absorbers for Harley Davidson lowered the height of the bike by another 4 cm.
 This really makes it a Low Rider.

-In the rectified aluminum rims we put Heidenau K65 tires, the fat rear one in line with the custom feel of the bike.
+In the rectified aluminum wheels we put Heidenau K65 tires, the fat rear one in line with the custom feel of the bike.

-For the rear fender, an aftermarket one was modified in order to anchor it to the rear swingarm, and very close to the tire.
+For the rear fender, an aftermarket one was modified in order to hold it to the rear swingarmas a whole.
+This can put it very close to the tire suface.

-The bobber line is completed with the original seat of the Triumph Bobber.
+The bobber look was completed with the stock solo seat of the current Triumph Bobber model.

-For the painting, something discreet and elegant mixing a BMW metallic brown with a black background in tank and rear fender.
+For the painting, something classy and elegant mixing a BMW metallic brown with a black background in the fuel tank and rear fender.
 The wheels and front suspensión bars were painted in glossy black epoxy.

 Finally, a new, smaller, rounder headlight with angel eye, new almost invisible Motogadget M-Blaze LED turn signals, and a Bates LED tail light complete the custom look of this SpeedMaster, reborn SpeedBobber, along with the wide bullhorn handlebar.